cloudyskystack/funny-store-game/README.md

 terminal-based io game sorta
 patronise or manage a store that sells literally anything (provided they have it in stock...)

-planning to implement fstream or python api or json reading
+planning to implement file parsing
 on this note, if you decide that you have too much free time, you can try to rewrite the script in python (it's all io so runtime shouldn't matter as much)
 for now, store data in lists/structs initialised in the script